Diving La Jolla

 Because the rest of dive sites in San Diego are only accessible by boat and because there are only two local dive charter companies (us being one of them), everyone else just talks about La Jolla.

-Now most local divers will admit it: La Jolla diving by shore is not for everyone.
+Now most local divers will admit it: diving La Jolla by shore is not for everyone.
 The lengthy walks and surface swims make most entries and exits strenuous.
 Most divers are physically able to do it, but the majority prefers the comforts of a boat dive.

 Just keep in mind it can be a challenging but rewarding workout.
 You'll own yourself a greasy meal after that!